-Why not keep it all in one like it has been until now?
-To save download and install time for the (vast majority) of users that will not use these features.
-These new features increase the download (& installed) size enormously, and also they are really cool; but do not fall within normal Victron support.
+Why are there two images, instead of just one?
+That is to save download and install time for the (vast majority) of users that will not use these features.
+SignalK and Node-RED increase the download (& installed) size enormously, and also they are really cool; but do not fall within normal Victron support.
 Which is why we want to keep them separate.